xiopt/Tachidesk-Sorayomi/README.md

 - The `Suwayomi-server` project is developed by [@AriaMoradi](https://github.com/AriaMoradi) and contributors,

-- The `Tachidesk-Sorayomi` project is developed by [@DattatreyaReddy](https://github.com/DattatreyaReddy) and contributors,
+- The original `Tachidesk-Sorayomi` project is developed by [@DattatreyaReddy](https://github.com/DattatreyaReddy) and contributors,

 - CI-CD for `Tachidesk-Sorayomi` is developed by [@mahor1221](https://github.com/mahor1221) and contributors.

+- This fork is maintained by [@xiopt](https://github.com/xiopt) with various enhancements and fixes.

 ## Translation
 Feel free to translate the project on [Weblate](https://hosted.weblate.org/projects/suwayomi/tachidesk-sorayomi/)